 It’s no wonder M42 is favored across industries.
 A distinct cobalt additive bumps M42’s red hardness off the charts, ensuring impressive wear resistance.
 And M42’s tight molecular structure produces a finer, sharper edge.
 Less time at the grinder - cleaner cuts at the lathe.

-Woodturning tools can essentially be split into two catagories - spindle turning and faceplate turning.
-You'll find yourself reaching for the same types of tools time and time again, depending on the "type" of woodturning.
-As a disclaimer, there may be some overlap depending on the project, but, in general, the two types of turning call for different tools.
+With just 7 tools you can accomplish a wide range of projects.
+Woodturning tools can essentially be split into two catagories - spindle and faceplate.
+You'll find yourself reaching for the same tools time and time again, depending on the "catagory" of project you're doing (spindle or faceplate).

 Faceplate turning is accomplished by securing your work on a drive center, generally using a faceplate and screws, or a chuck.
 As seen in the photo above, your work is only secured on one side.
 A popular project invovling faceplate turning is the bowl.